Quailsnap/WHA-Nametags/wh_nametags.Stratis/wh/nametags/readme.txt

 	   depending on what font and font size is chosen.
 	- Find a better way to switch between cursorObject and cursorTarget depending on whether or not the
 	   player is currently in a vehicle.
+	- Find some way to optimize variable initialization and declaration in both Update and Draw: Just ten variables initializing into strings can add 0.4ms!!
+Namely: _vehicleName in draw

  ===================================================================